HexGuardSec/windows-internal-it-lab/README.md

 ### 🔹 01.
 Basic Internal IT Audit on Windows

-A first internal IT audit performed on a standalone Windows system.
+An initial Internal IT audit performed on a standalone Windows workstation.

-Covered topics:
+This scenario provides a global overview of the system and establishes a baseline.

+**Covered topics:**
 - Local user and group overview
 - Service inspection and status review
 - Event Viewer log analysis (System & Security)